Frequently Asked Questions

 Website visitors are identified and matched using an identity resolution graph from leading data to provide demographic and firmographic data.
 These data sets are matched to highlight where there is overlap between your website traffic and email interactions.

-Is the data I receive DCTA compliant?
+Is the data I receive TCPA compliant?

 As TCPA is not transferable, the data can only be leveraged for enrichment, targeting and matching, unless you specifically obtain the permission from the user.